-Location, size, existing use and characteristics of subject property: The subject property is a ~182 acre farm located in section 29, the southwest area of the town of Primrose lying north of Ridge Drive and east of County Highway G. The tower site is located approximately 1,250' north of Ridge Drive in a small wooded area immediately west of the owner's residence.
-The CUP area is at an approximate elevation of 1,106 feet above mean sea level.
-Existing use of the property is open space/woods.
+Location, size, existing use and characteristics of subject property: The subject property is a ~182 acre farm located in section 29, the southwest area of the town of Primrose lying north of Ridge Drive and east of County Highway G. The tower site is located approximately 1,550' north of Ridge Drive in a cropped field with gently sloping topography at an approximate elevation of 1,128 feet above mean sea level.
+Existing use of the property is agricultural.